pyca/cryptography/docs/hazmat/primitives/key-derivation-functions.rst

     .. versionadded:: 0.2

-    PBKDF2 (Password Based Key Derivation Function 2) is typically used for deriving a cryptographic key from a password.
-It may also be used for key storage, but other key storage KDFs such as `scrypt`_ or `bcrypt`_ are generally considered better solutions since they are designed to be slow.
+    `PBKDF2`_ (Password Based Key Derivation Function 2) is typically used for deriving a cryptographic key from a password.
+It may also be used for key storage, but an alternate key storage KDF such as `scrypt` is generally considered a better solution since it is designed to be slow.

     This class conforms to the
     :class:`~cryptography.hazmat.primitives.interfaces.KeyDerivationFunction`